Rapid (San Diego)

-Rapid is a bus rapid transit system serving San Diego County, California.
+Rapid (stylized in italics) is a bus rapid transit system serving San Diego County, California.
 It is part of the San Diego Metropolitan Transit System (MTS).
-The system mainly operates on the HOV lanes of Interstate 15 and 805.
-Freeway-level stations are located in the medians of Interstate 15, Park Boulevard, and East Palomar Street.
+The system operates on the HOV lanes of Interstate 15 and 805, bus lanes on El Cajon Boulevard, and on busways in the medians of Interstate 15, Park Boulevard, and East Palomar Street.

 The system is administered, built and managed by the San Diego Association of Governments (SANDAG).
 Planning for the initial "showcase" route began in 2002 with the commencement of an environmental review.
 It took 12 years and $238 million to get Rapid operational.
 Regular service began in summer 2014.

 History

 Early Beginnings (1990–2006)

 In the 1990s, an extension of the San Diego Trolley was studied along Interstate 15.
 However, projected low ridership, hilly terrain and high cost estimates shelved this proposal.
 It was instead decided to construct a HOV lane system with Direct Access Ramps and transit centers in proximity to these ramps.
 Construction on these lanes began by 2001 with the first phase (between SR 163 and Sabre Springs) opening for traffic in 2006.
 At the same time, another trolley proposal was studied in Otay Ranch, but it was also decided that a BRT system would be essential.

 In July 2002, the San Diego Association of Governments (SANDAG), the county's planning organization, initiated the planning process for what would eventually become the Mid City route.
 An environmental review for this route would later be published in 2008.